Jobber schedules your Derby engineers, but cannot hold the rail depot's permit-to-work or asset history

 Exactly what you get

 You get engineers dispatched with the permit-to-work, the asset's full service history and the compliance checklist on their device, capturing evidence with photos, readings and signatures as they work, online or offline.
 The permits leave the paper folder and the compliance pack is recorded live rather than reconstructed.
-It connects to your ERP, your HR competency data so only qualified engineers are dispatched, and a mobile app for capture, with performance in business intelligence dashboards.
+It connects to your ERP, your HR competency data so only qualified engineers are dispatched, and a mobile app for capture, with performance in business intelligence (BI) dashboards.

 How to choose a developer in Derby